 Arm and Hammer toothpaste is a quality product that is available in several variations.
 But there's one problem; I think all the toothpastes by Arm and Hammer are pretty much the same, with only small differences in taste and texture!

+In a way, this is great news, because you can pick the one that you like with regard to flavor and texture, and you know you will still be getting the quality product that Arm and Hammer are famous for!
 So, which one should you use?
 It really comes down to your own taste and preference.
 You won't go wrong with any of them!

 The Arm and Hammer toothpaste that I like the best is the Advance White with Baking Soda and Peroxide.
 As the name says, it contains baking soda, which is a very mild abrasive.
 This can remove surface staining, such as tea, coffee and light tobacco staining.